apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 Version `57.0.0` of the [parquet] Rust crate decodes metadata roughly twice as fast as previous versions thanks to a new custom [Apache Thrift] parser.
-The new parser is 2× faster in all cases and sets the stage for further performance improvements not possible with generated parsers, such as skipping unnecessary fields and selective parsing.
+The new parser is 2× faster in all cases and enables further performance improvements not possible with generated parsers, such as skipping unnecessary fields and selective parsing.

 <!-- AAL: TODO: update the benchmark and charts with results from 57.0.0 -->